List§

 new List(): List

-Invoking the constructor without arguments creates a new empty List
+Invoking the constructor without arguments creates a new empty List.

 new List(x: T): List[T]

-to the constructor will create a new List
+Giving a value x to the constructor will create a new List containing just

 that value.

-new List(Array[T]): List[T]
+return new List(42);new List(Array[T]): List[T]

-contents as the Array
+contents as the Array.

-return new List([ 42, 'hello' ]);
+return new List([ 42, 'hello' ]);@deserialize§

 List.deserialize(xs: Array): List

-with the same content as the given Array
+Creates a new List with the same content as the given Array xs.

-has a class property List.modelClass
+If the List has a class property List.modelClass defined, and the associated

-value is a class constructor with a @deserialize
+value is a class constructor with a @deserialize method defined, then that method

-will be called on each (and every) value in xs
+will be called on each (and every) value in xs before the value is added to the

-is not defined.
+List.
+By default, List.modelClass is not defined.

 See also